robertmuth/Cwerg/README.md

   ([current counts](FE/CLOC.md))
 * backend 10kLOC (target independent code) + 5kLOC(per target
   ([current counts](BE/CLOC.md))
+(We cheat a little bit and do not include various tables in these numbers.)

 The translation speed target is 1000k LOC per sec using at most 4 cores on a 2020 era midrange desktop or high end laptop.